-Since 1996, Stacy has designed and delivered customized learning initiatives around strategic negotiation, facilitation, consensus building, and difficult conversations.
-Her work focuses on helping clients more clearly and explicitly link thought, action, and results, whether the client's goal is to create a successful joint venture, increase sales, better manage a struggling team, or improve a relationship with a crucial supplier, customer, or stakeholder.
+Stacy's consulting work focuses on helping clients more clearly and explicitly link thought, action, and results, whether the client's goal is to manage a multilateral negotiation, align internal stakeholders, create a successful joint venture, increase sales, better manage a struggling team, or improve a relationship with a crucial supplier, customer, partner, or stakeholder.

-Stacy holds a master's degree in international relations from The Fletcher School at Tufts University, and Master of City Planning and Bachelor of Science degrees from MIT.
+Stacy holds a master's degree in international relations from The Fletcher School at Tufts University, and Master of City Planning and Bachelor of Science degrees from the Massachusetts Institute of Technology.